MoveToAmend Resolution--Model for UU congregations of any state (32 KB)

-See model Move to Amend resolutions for UU Congregations, Congregations of all faiths, and City Councils at the bottom of this page.
+At the bottom of this page are model Move to Amend resolutions for UU Congregations, Congregations of all faiths, and City Councils, as well as

 Manatee Fellowship (Bradenton), Venice, Gainesville, Tarpon Springs, Palm Beach, Nature Coast (Citrus Springs), Pensacola, UU Fellowship of South Florida (Hollywood), Clearwater, St. Augustine, Ft.
-Lauderdale, Miami, River of Grass (Davie), UU Church in the Pines (Weeki Wachee), UUs of Bay County (Panama City), UU Fellowship of Marion County (Summerfield), Sarasota, Tallahassee, Buckman Bridge UU Church (Jacksonville), the UU Church of St. Petersburg, the UU Society of the Daytona Beach Area (Ormond Beach) and the UU Church of Brevard (W. Melbourne).
+Lauderdale, Miami, River of Grass (Davie), UU Church in the Pines (Weeki Wachee), UUs of Bay County (Panama City), UU Fellowship of Marion County (Summerfield), Sarasota, Tallahassee, Buckman Bridge UU Church (Jacksonville), the UU Church of St. Petersburg, the UU Society of the Daytona Beach Area (Ormond Beach), the UU Church of Brevard (W. Melbourne), and the UU Fellowship of Vero Beach.

 Will your congregation pass a resolution for Move to Amend?
 This is the effort to help get the BIG MONEY out of politics by not only overturning Citizens United, but establishing that corporations do not have constitutional rights and money is not speech.
 After subsequent Supreme Court rulings in McCutcheon and other cases, such an amendment to the Constitution is even more needed.
 The problem can't be solved by passing a law alone.